 In this three-night retreat, with two full days for practice and half a day on either side, we offer you an opportunity to enter deeply into a slower, more reflective environment than perhaps your home and work environments provide.
 And also into the beauty of Green Gulch Farm and environs.
 A chance to allow what is deepest inside you to be revealed and experienced.

 Sessions of our zen and yoga practices combine to create a unique experience each time.
 In my particular approach to yoga we we often spend time in poses in order to explore them deeply and sometimes work intensely; and only rarely do we practice vinyasa flow.
 You are always encouraged to modify for your individual needs.
 We sometimes practice simple Qigong movements as warm-ups.
 Registrations are open now.
 Visit the Green Gulch webpage for more information.
-This retreat will appear in the Green Gulch Calendar in June or July.

 You may contact me through my website, patriciasullivanyoga.com